 Supplemental short-term disability insurance is an important benefit for growing families.
 Every income security policy has holes to fill.
 At the same time, it may be the most difficult to understand and purchase.
 Learn about the value to motivate the extra steps you may need to take.

 The limiting factor is purchasing policies that work for maternity leave – those covering normal childbirth.
-See how supplemental short term disability works to fill these holes, and discover the solution to a big problem.
+See how supplemental short-term disability works to fill these holes, and discover the solution to a big problem.

-- Covering pregnancy complications
+- Covering pregnancy complications and maternity leave

-- State mandated programs
+- Filling holes in state mandated programs

-Supplemental short term disability employee benefits programs can be 100% employee paid.
+Voluntary programs can be 100% employee paid.
 There is no direct cost to employers to allow employees to enjoy maternity leave income.
 The policies are employee-owned so they can keep the coverage wherever they work.
 Participation requirements are much lower (only three participating employees), so the option is widely accessible.